 Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
 Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Knoxville region.
-Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the Knoxville region can help set your child on the path to success.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Contact us today to discover how our knowledgeable tutors in the Knoxville region can help your child realize his or goals and take on increasing workloads with confidence.

 Our Unique Approach